salamander2/RaspberryPi/README.md

     dns-nameservers 8.8.8.8  #Google DNS
 ```

 * Be careful not to make typos or you won't be able to connect to the internet.
-Type `cat /etc/network/interfaces` to display the file.

 * To confirm that you're connected to the internet, type `date`.
 Raspberry Pi will automatically set the date and time to the correct value from the internet.
+Or you can ping Google: `ping 8.8.8.8`
 * To find your IP address, type `ifconfig`

 #### Update Linux